aaronjc15128/Expertle/README.md

 Easy Mode uses the top 10% easiest words used in Normal Mode for solutions.

-Expert Mode is a great twist on the game and the details how to play can be found below.

 ## Expert Mode
 Expert Mode is the usual Wordle but without showing any hints.

-This may seem immposible at a glance, however you are given some information.
+This may seem immpossible at a glance, however you are given *some* information.

 When inputting a word, you are given the number of yellows and greens in the word, but not the position of them.